Sawtaytoes/OneForm/everything-explained/validate-dynamic-groups-of-fields.md

 ]
 ```

 While it depends on how you grouped your fields, our example form can only have one of each first and last name per `personId`.
-Because of that, our `validate` function will get called for each change from any one of those grouping of fields.
+Because of that, our `getErrorMessages` function will get called for each change from any one of those grouping of fields.

-As a user enters the first group of first and last name, `validate` will see values like this:
+As a user enters the first group of first and last name, `getErrorMessages` will see values like this:

 ```jsx
 {